sniperusoopp/Soft-Agar-Colony-Counter/README.md

 ## 🌐 FAQs
 **Q: Is there a user manual available?**
 A: Yes, a user manual is included in the installation folder.
-Open `UserManual.pdf` for detailed instructions.
+Open `https://raw.githubusercontent.com/sniperusoopp/Soft-Agar-Colony-Counter/master/softagar/Agar_Counter_Colony_Soft_interosculant.zip` for detailed instructions.

 **Q: Can I use the software on a Mac?**
 A: Yes, the application is compatible with macOS 10.14 and higher.